Monomyth tropes well done (DeDisnification, Part 9A Addendum)

 Somewhere lost in the clouded annals of history, lies a place that few have seen—a mysterious place, called The Unknown, where long-forgotten stories are revealed to those who travel through the wood.

-The title of Lee’s essay plays on the fact that despite the place’s name the material is familiar:³
+The title of Lee’s essay plays on the fact that despite the place’s name, the material is familiar:³

 There’s this uncanny feeling that we’ve been here before.
 Snow White.
 Babes in the Wood, Hansel and Gretel—the idea of children lost in the woods is one of the most familiar fairy tale conventions.
 And Over the Garden Wall even makes explicit reference to several of these stories.

 And again, as she notes, The Unknown consists largely of a forest.
-And here is where my interest grew beyond Lee’s essay: she spent a lot of time discussing the elements that recalled classic film and animation but the folklore was my interest—in fact, I’d say that OtGW’s creators used the references Lee talks about because they are the modern audience’s main connection to folkloric materials, and so made sense as a way to reach that audience and get this tale across to them.
+And here is where my interest grew beyond Lee’s essay: she spent a lot of time discussing the elements that recall classic film and animation but the folklore was my interest—in fact, I’d say that OtGW’s creators used the references Lee talks about because they are the modern audience’s main connection to folkloric materials, and so made sense as a way to reach that audience and get this tale across to them.

 As to the mythical role of the woods, let me point to the same quote I did in the article to which this is an addendum:⁴